MARA NAPA FOUNDATION

 A CHANCE ENCOUNTER

 Our story begins with a chance encounter by two individuals from diverse backgrounds and separate continents.
 From this meeting in 2017, a friendship developed.
 And from that friendship, a shared passion was discovered, which blossomed into a plan to help the local people of the Maasai Mara, their pristine land, and the endangered wildlife that roam there.
-MNF, a US non-profit, guided by the two friends, Michelle Nirenstein and Prince (Harrison Pemba Taga).
+MNF, a US non-profit, is guided by the two friends, Michelle Nirenstein and Prince (Harrison Pemba Taga).
 Currently, MNF supports projects at the 15 acre Mara Napa Center and the surrounding communities.
 Come take a look or help with a project while you stay at Mara Napa Camps located at the center.

 BUILDING SELF RELIANCE